 NSSA accounts for 20%–25% of the global carbon emissions from biomass burning.
 Given such overwhelming occurrence of biomass burning in this region and its inherent potential to affect vegetation changes, land degradation, deforestation, surface albedo, aerosol emissions, and surface evapotranspiration, it is reasonable to hypothesize that biomass burning, directly or indirectly, exerts significant impact on NSSA’s environmental dynamics and water cycle across different spatial and temporal scales.
 Widespread burning that peaked in 2006 across the northern part of sub-Saharan Africa influences land-cover changes that result in a net conversion of 0.28%/year of the total land area to cropland, with the majority (0.18%/year) coming from savanna.
 Over the last decade, the trend is increasing from savanna, forest, and wetlands to cropland.
 Read more

 For centuries drought has come and gone across northern sub-Saharan Africa.
-In recent years, water shortages have been most severe in the Sahel—a band of semi-arid land situated just south of the Sahara Desert.
+In recent years, water shortages have been most severe in the Sahel—a band of semi-arid land situated just south of the Sahara Desert and stretching coast-to-coast across the continent, from Senegal and Mauritania in the west to Sudan and Eritrea in the east.
+Drought struck the Sahel most recently in 2012, triggering food shortages for millions of people due to crop failure and soaring food prices.
 Read more

 This project has enabled us to not only maintain previous collaborations but to also establish new collaborations with several colleagues in the US, Europe, and Africa who have interest in related research in our study region.
 The collaborations were established both at the project level and at the level of individual co-investigators.
 Furthermore, various user organizations such as the World Bank, Lake Chad Basin Commission (LCBC), the Regional Centre for Mapping of Resources for Development (RCMRD), and Nigerian Space Agency (NASRDA) were contacted and briefed during the course of this project, thereby engendering their interest in developing partnership with us to maximize the utilization of our results for societal benefit.
 There is a general support from these organizations to receive and evaluate our results or assist with collection of ancillary data, when applicable.